cardboard-iguana/cardboard-iguana.com/notes/tryhackme-net-sec-challenge.md

 "Null scan" is apparently the right answer, as the challenge provided the flag almost immediately (which doesn't *actually* make any sense, but whatever...).

-* Browsing to `http://10.10.152.115:8080` displays a small challenge that will give you a flag once you solve it.
-What is the flag? - `THM{f7443f99}`
+> Browsing to http://10.10.152.115:8080 displays a small challenge that will give you a flag once you solve it.
+What is the flag? - THM{f7443f99}

-ELAPSED TIME: 2 h 31 min

-## References

 * [Using "nmap"](nmap.md)
 * [Using Hydra](hydra.md)